GSoster/idle-game/README.md

 - A status has to have a fixed time.
 - It may have a brief description (shown as a tooltip).
 - it may stack or not (be applied twice or more during a same instant in time).
+Examples: A flood can temporary reduce the production in 40%.
+A shortage of electricity can bring production down 90%.

+### Bouns

+Bonus are permanent effects that affect resource generation, helpers price, production rate, etc. Bonus are only applied **after** a game reset.